aviddiviner/til/bash/check-if-files-are-open.md

 # Check if files are open

-To check if files are currently opened by a process:
+Check if files in a folder are open by any process:

 ```bash
 find /path/to/folder -exec fuser -v {} +